Our COO, Jonny Turner, analyses why environmental consciousness is leading decision-making in the sports industry.

 While the environmental impact of sport can be felt from the grassroots level all the way to the elite, the majority of sport’s carbon footprint is produced by major global sporting events.
 More specifically, the requirement for and management of travel and accommodation, food and beverage provision, and supportive infrastructure.

-According to the United States Environmental Protection Agency’s (EPA) Greenhouse Gas Equivalencies Calculator, the combined carbon emissions produced by the South Africa 2010 World Cup, Brazil 2014 World Cup, and Rio 2016 Olympic Games, was equivalent to burning over 36.5 billion pounds of coal.
-That’s enough to cover the yearly electricity use of nearly 6.5 million homes.
+According to the United States Environmental Protection Agency’s (EPA) Greenhouse Gas Equivalencies Calculator, the combined carbon emissions produced by the Tokyo 2020 Olympic Games, Qatar 2022 World Cup, and Paris 2024 Olympic Games were equivalent to burning nearly 8.8 billion pounds of coal.
+That’s enough to cover the yearly electricity use of more than 1.6 million homes.

-As the global reach of sport continues to grow exponentially, so does the environmental footprint of the industry.
+While this broadening reach enhances inclusivity and accessibility, it also raises concerns about the environmental impact of increased travel and infrastructure demands.
+As the global presence of sports grows, so does the industry's environmental footprint.
 That being said, the level of exposure that sporting events offer, and the enormous audiences they attract, can undoubtedly be used as a tool for positive change, and there is plenty of evidence of sport supporting political and social evolution.

 In 2020, athletes across the globe took part in mass Black Lives Matter protests, which led to significant cultural shifts in the sports industry.